We encourage and are here to assist as many residents who are eligible to apply for citizenship.

 While U.S. Citizenship and Immigration Services (USCIS) charges to process your application, if you receive public benefits such as Medi-Cal, food stamps, SSI, etc. (or if your household income is low), you may qualify for a fee waiver or a reduced fee.
 Most of our clients qualify for a complete fee waiver.

 Do I have to take the exam in English?

-If you have been a resident for at least 20 years and are 50+ years old, or have been a resident for at least 15 years and are 55+ years old, you may be allowed to take the test in another language using an interpreter.
+If you have been a resident for at least 20 years and are 50+ years old, or have been a resident for at least 15 years and are 55+ years old, you may be allowed to bring an interpreter and to take the test in another language.

 How long does the naturalization process take?